By ALEXI VENICE—

 At the next monthly meeting, half-glasses perched on the end of her nose, her silver eyeglass chain dangling above her wool turtleneck, she stared down the other 2 members of the committee while they flipped through her new naming conventions, her Puritan lineage bludgeoning them into silent submission.

-When her little committee presented their 3-ring binder to the Barnstable County board, she did the talking, then sat like a hawk perched in a tree, watching each board member’s face as they masked their shock while reading through her newly proposed signs for all the traffic signs in Barnstable County—the entire Cape!
+When her little committee presented their 3-ring binder to the Barnstable County board, she did the talking, then sat like a hawk perched in a tree, watching each board member’s face as they masked their shock while reading through her newly proposed phrases for all the traffic signs in Barnstable County—the entire Cape!

 STOP was changed to PROFOUNDLY BRAKE